-How to get to the bus terminal in Split
+How to get to the bus station?

+Bus station in Split is conveniently located between the railway station and the ferry port.
+This is mitigating circumstance for travelers who use combined transport during their journey.
 The terminal itself is nothing to write home about, as it’s just a bunch of platforms with buses coming and going, but it’s well organised and your best alternative to getting around the Croatian coast without a car.
 The Split Bus Terminal has an online timetable – check it before you go looking for a bus, then buy your ticket online.

+Entering the bus terminal building, you’ll see a few ticket clerk windows.
+They all speak English.
+Not the windows, the clerks.
 The bus that takes you to the airport is on the first platform and arrives to the first platform as well.

 What can I find here?

-boarding a ferry!
+Boarding a ferry!

+You left your luggage in the office and rested with a cup of coffee.
+What now?
+Split waits for you.
 Walk to the city centre.
 The Old Town, raised on the ruins of the Roman emperor Diocletianus' palace, is magical.
 Narrow streets, paved with cobblestone, polished by billions of footsteps, cafes and restaurants and shops in every nook and cranny, you’ll love it.
 The best part is, even in peak summer temperatures, the narrow cobblestone streets keep some of the cool, so you can hide from the noon sun.

 Walking the northern part of the palace you will get a whole new look at the Split's roof and belfry - perfect spot for selfie.
 In the central Peristyle square you can enjoy Shakespeare performances.